lcls-psana/psocake/scripts/README.md

 Or:

-conda create --name ANTFARM python=2.7 pytorch=0.1.12 torchvision numpy h5py
+conda create --name antfarm python=2.7 pytorch=0.1.12 torchvision numpy h5py
 conda activate antfarm
 conda install --channel lcls-rhel7 psana-conda --force conda install pymongo mongodb

+3) cd psocake/scripts
-3) If the MongoDB server is not running*, then run startMongoServer.sh in one of the terminals.
-Keep track of the database's host address, it will be used as an argument when running the client. (-server)
+If the MongoDB server is not running*, then run startMongoServer.sh in one of the terminals.
+Keep track of the database server node name (i.e. psanagpu114), it will be used as an argument when running the client. (-server)

+4) Export peaknet4antfarm paths:
+export PYTHONPATH=/reg/neh/home/liponan/ai/peaknet4antfarm:$PYTHONPATH
+export PYTHONPATH=/reg/neh/home/liponan/ai/pytorch-yolo2:$PYTHONPATH
+cd psocake/scripts
-4) In a second terminal, run "python master.py".
+In a second terminal, run "python master.py".
-Keep track of the master's host address, it will be used as an argument when running the client. (-host)
+Keep track of the master's host node name, it will be used as an argument when running the client. (-host)

-5) Finally, in a third terminal, run "python runClients.py" with the arguments -host [master host address] -server [MongoDB server host address] Use -h to read all possible arguments
+5) Finally, in a third terminal, run "python runClients.py" with the required arguments -host [master host address] -server [MongoDB server host address] Use -h to read all possible arguments

 6) When you are ready, you may open more terminals to run more "Workers"